argodev/argodev.github.io/_posts/2012-10-15-debugging-and-reversing-basics-001.md

 fine.
 However, if a 32-bit process attempts to do the same thing, it will get magically re-directed to the 32-bit version of the application which is located in `C:\Windows\SysWOW64` (don't even ask why the folders are named the way they are based on the versions of the applications that they house).
-What this means, is that if you simply hit Windows+R and type calc, you are calling it from a 64-bit process (the shell) and therefore you get the 64-bit version of the application.
-If, however, you reference calc.exe from a 32-bit process (i.e. dumpbin), you get redirected to the 32-bit version.
+What this means, is that if you simply hit `Windows+R` and type `calc`, you are calling it from a 64-bit process (the shell) and therefore you get the 64-bit version of the application.
+If, however, you reference calc.exe from a 32-bit process (i.e. `dumpbin`), you get redirected to the 32-bit version.

 If you specifically need the 32-bit version (as I did to complete my testing), you can open a command prompt, navigate